 With Backup-as-a-Service or BaaS, we are able to provide, as a service, the ability to backup virtual resources whether they be VMware, AWS, or Hyper-V single node or cluster environments.
 The service level approach is very attractive to organizations in many senses.
 We can for instance, if using various areas of delegation in the enterprise, provide the ability as a service to backup virtual resources to a child organization or other business unit within the same organization if we are looking at delegating IT processes and procedures to those child or business units.
 This way we can preconfigure and enforce our configuration for backups since the Multi-tenant configuration provides a single pane of glass approach to managing VMware or Hyper-V backup resources and configurations.

-Also, Managed Service Providers or MSPs can take advantage of the Backup-as-a-Service (BaaS) functionality to be able to offer clients a backup solution that is effective, efficient, and managed by the MSP.
+Also, Managed Service Providers or MSPs can take advantage of the Backup-as-a-Service (BaaS) functionality to be able to offer clients the best backup solution for Hyper-V, VMware and other environments while managing it themselves.
 The MSP then provides the backup service solution to the organization so they have the ability to manage the process of backups themselves, while the actual infrastructure is managed by the MSP.